ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ![Bottom 10 Countries ](power_bi_visualizations/2_dying_likelihood_by_country_bottom_10.png)

-*The bar chart visualizes 10 countries having the lowest probability of dying due to COVID-19.*
+*The bar chart visualizes the 10 countries with the lowest probability of dying due to COVID-19.*

 **Insights:**